Amalfi Coast Wedding Venues & Planning Guide

 From intimate terraced gardens to luxury hotel terraces, this UNESCO World Heritage coastline provides an unforgettable backdrop for your special day

-With its pastel-colored villages, lemon groves, and Mediterranean charm, the Amalfi Coast creates a magical atmosphere that's uniquely Italian
+With its pastel-colored villages, lemon groves, and Mediterranean charm, the Amalfi Coast creates a considered atmosphere that's uniquely Italian

 Professional wedding services and world-class cuisine make this destination as practical as it is beautiful for international couples

-Couples drawn to Amalfi Coast also love nearby Ravello, Italy and Capri, Italy for a similar wedding experience.
+Couples drawn to Amalfi Coast often stay at nearby Ravello, Italy and Capri, Italy.
+Same weather window, a slightly different room.

 Dramatic Clifftop Venues